 Even if a security camera cannot stop an assault, the presence of such a security measure often acts as a deterrent for people who may consider entering a premises to cause harm.
 Without such security measures, victims may hold a business liable for assaults that occur on the property.

 Assaults can take place because of inadequate security and negligent companies.
 A few situations that may lead to legal claims:

 Many additional scenarios can lead to a physical assault because a business did not take the necessary measures to protect customers or visitors.
-If it happens to you, do not wait to discuss your injuries with an experienced personal injury lawyer at the Fountain Law Firm today.
+If it happens to you, do not wait to discuss your injuries with an Indianapolis personal injury lawyer at the Fountain Law Firm today.

 Physical assaults can come in many different forms.
 Some assaults involve a punch while others may involve guns or knives.
 Other assaults are sexual in nature and can result in physical injuries as well as sexually transmitted diseases and emotional trauma.
 The injuries from assaults can vary as widely as the types of assault, though the following are common:

 In addition to physical injuries, victims of violence can suffer from post-traumatic stress disorder (PTSD), especially in cases of sexual assault or extreme violence.
 PTSD can result in many symptoms and require extensive treatments.
 It can keep victims from working and can require medication and therapy—and they may never fully recover from such traumatic experiences.